Document Preview .NET: How to Generate Thumbnails That Actually Work

-Before we jump into the code, make sure you have:
+Before we jump into the implementation, here’s what you should have ready:

-2. .NET Development Environment: This tutorial assumes you’re familiar with C# and the .NET Framework.
+2. .NET Development Environment: This guide assumes you’re comfortable with C# and the .NET Framework

-3. Sample Documents: Have a few test documents ready to work with as you follow along.
+3. Sample Documents: Grab a few test files (PDFs, Word docs, Excel sheets) to experiment with

 using System;